zammad/zammad-admin-documentation/system/data-privacy.rst

    in the Admin Panel under **System > Data Privacy > Completed Tasks > Delete User > Deleted Tickets**.

-🤔 What about user information stored in internal notes or other messages?
+What about user information stored in internal notes or other messages?
    The deletion process removes **user accounts and associated tickets only**.

-   If there are references to a user’s name or information stored elsewhere in the system, that information **will not be removed** because there is no way to safely determine if it actually describes the user in question.
+   If there are references to a user's name or information stored elsewhere in the system, that information **will not be removed** because there is no way to safely determine if it actually describes the user in question.

-😵 I deleted an user and can still see a message they sent!
+I deleted an user and can still see a message they sent!
    Tickets can only belong to a single customer, but may contain messages (“articles”) from many people.
-   If you deleted a user but you’re still seeing articles they sent, don’t worry—those articles are for a ticket that belongs to someone else, and no longer contain any reference to the sender’s identity.
+   If you deleted a user but you're still seeing articles they sent, don't worry—those articles are for a ticket that belongs to someone else, and no longer contain any reference to the sender's identity.

-🚮 I removed a customer, now my reporting is off!
+I removed a customer, now my reporting is off!
    When removing users and their tickets, all references are removed.
    This also affects e.g. Reporting - these information are lost.

-🤔 How long does Zammad store created tasks?
+How long does Zammad store created tasks?
    Please see the on-premise data section of the :docs:`data privacy </appendix/privacy.html>` chapter.

+What about re-assigned tickets?
+I want to delete them, too.
+   Only tickets assigned to the matching user at the time of the execution of the data privacy deletion task will be deleted.
+The deletion will not consider historical assignments.

+Why are there so many deletion task entries, I didn't create them!
+   The deletion tasks can come from the :doc:`/manage/scheduler` as well.
+   Namely the action *"Add a data privacy deletion task"* is causing the entries.